gxchain/docs/docs/contract/README.md

 This tutorial provides guidance for GXChain smart contract development, including contract development, deployment, debugging, and common errors.

 The GXChain smart contract is developed in C++, compiled by the [Webassembly](https://webassembly.org/) virtual machine and deployed on the GXChain blockchain network.
 The compiled smart contract includes the abi file and the wast file, the `abi` file is the interface file defined by the contract, and the `wast` file is the bytecode file executed by the Webassembly virtual machine.
+The GXChain smart uses WebAssembly virtual machine to support smart contracts written in multiple languages ​​such as C++ and TypeScript.

 **Before developing a smart contract, you need to do the following:**